The 20 Best Facial Paralysis Doctors in France

 Rouez, FR

-Michael Schumacher practices in Rouez, France.
+Michael Schumacher practices practicing medicine in Rouez, France.
 Schumacher is rated as an Advanced expert by MediFind in the treatment of Facial Paralysis.
-Their top areas of expertise are Helicobacter Pylori Infection, Facial Paralysis, Gastritis, Oophorectomy, and Orchiectomy.
+They are also highly rated in 8 other conditions, according to our data.
+Their clinical expertise encompasses Helicobacter Pylori Infection, Gastritis, Facial Paralysis, Oophorectomy, and Orchiectomy.

 Advanced in Facial Paralysis